jaimenavarrete/javascript-applications/README.md

-# Javascript Effects
+# Javascript Applications
-This is a list of effects with the programming language Javascript
+This is a list of applications created with the programming language Javascript

-Currently added effects
+Currently added applications
 * Lightbox